tanglijhu/nd00333_AZMLND_operationalizing_ML_project/README.md

 ## Screen-Recording

-Below is the link to a [screen recording](https://youtu.be/f7VzVPqbxpY) of the project in action:
+A [screen recording](https://youtu.be/f7VzVPqbxpY) of the project is provided to demonstrate the following steps:

-The screencast demonstrates:
-1) a working deployed ML model endpoint;
+* a working deployed ML model endpoint
-2) the deployed endpoint;
+* the deployed endpoint
-3) the best AutoML model;
+* the best AutoML model
-4) successful API requests to the endpoint with a JSON payload.
+* successful API requests to the endpoint with a JSON payload

 ## Suggestions-to-Improve